Naught0/Gyaku/README.md

 ## Gyaku

-Gyaku is a small project which uses [Kyoukai](https://github.com/SunDwarf/Kyoukai) (a flask-like asynchronous web framework) and [aiohttp](https://github.com/aio-libs/aiohttp) to scrape Google's reverse image search and return JSON.
+Gyaku is a small project which uses [Kyoukai](https://github.com/SunDwarf/Kyoukai) (a flask-like asynchronous web framework) and [aiohttp](https://github.com/aio-libs/aiohttp) to scrape Google's reverse image search and return a JSON response.

 ---------------
 ### Attribution